cyberark/conjur-google-cloud-marketplace/README.md

 ## Cluster Setup

+0. Set environment variables with `source setenv.sh`.

-1. In the marketplace-k8s-app-tools, run the following command to create the Application CRD: `$ make crd/install -f crd.Makefile`
+1. Run the following command to create the Application CRD: `$ make crd/install`.

+2. Run the following to create the app: `$ make app/install`.

+3. Run the following to watch the app: `$ make app/watch`.

+4. Run the following to uninstall the app: `$ make app/uninstall`.

 ## Pushing a New Container Image
 1. Install the gcloud SDK on your local machine: https://cloud.google.com/sdk/docs/